santa-monica-beach-restoration-pilot-project - beach-habitat

 Ongoing Monitoring and Maintenance

-Santa Monica Beach Restoration Pilot Project monitoring and maintenance is ongoing, and public reports are available in the Resources section.
-This restoration project provides not only a visibly pleasing landscape and habitat, but also an effective and inexpensive means of reducing damage from storms and sea level rise.
+Monitoring and maintenance are ongoing, and public reports are available in the Resources section.
+This effort provides not only a visibly pleasing landscape and habitat but also an effective and inexpensive means of reducing damage from storms and sea level rise.

 Central Walking Path Before & After